CONFERENCE SERIES: Informatics & IT

-This workshop will explore RNA-seq analysis methods in GenePattern (Alignment, Isoform detection, Transcript quantitation, Transcriptome reconstruction) and visualizing RNA-seq data in the Integrative Genomics Viewer (IGV).
+This digital course will explore RNA-seq analysis methods in GenePattern (Alignment, Isoform detection, Transcript quantitation, Transcriptome reconstruction) and visualizing RNA-seq data in the Integrative Genomics Viewer (IGV).

 Over 177 Minutes